 - Neuromyelitis optica spectrum disorder (6%)

-There is a lengthy list of other disorders (remember differential diagnosis) for the remainder, including: stroke, mitochondrial disorder, vascular change, neurosarcodoisis, neuropathy, viral meningoencephalitis, and alcohol abuse.
+There is a lengthy list of other disorders (remember differential diagnosis) for the remainder, including stroke, mitochondrial disorder, vascular change, neurosarcodoisis, neuropathy, viral meningoencephalitis, and alcohol abuse.

-The problem of misdiagnoses appears rooted in errors of applying the Macdonald Criteria according to Dr. Solomon’s study.
+The problem of misdiagnoses appears rooted in errors of applying the McDonald Criteria according to Dr. Solomon’s study.
 Almost 65% were a case of not interpreting the demyelinating attack criteria correctly; about half of the misdiagnosis had problems with the historical episode not clearly being disseminated in time.
-There was also the general problem of accepting a neurological deficiency on exam that did not have evidence via lesions (MRI), which led to about a 50% error rate.
+There was also the general problem of accepting a neurological deficiency on an exam that did not have evidence via lesions (MRI), which led to about a 50% error rate.
 In some cases, the MRI showed lesions but they weren’t in the typical juxtacortical or periventricular location.

 Predictably, being wrongly diagnosed with MS led about 30% of the patients to have some other morbidity (medical problem) that could be directly linked to their misdiagnosis.
 These morbidities included not getting the correct treatment for their disease, and taking the DMTS when not needed.

-The results of this study are unsettling because I personally understand the social, economic and emotional impact of having a diagnosis of a chronic disease like MS. To know the problem of misdiagnosis is not just isolated incidences and there are more than just an occasional person out there thinking they have MS when they really don’t, is troubling and I hope there will be further study of this problem.
+The results of this study are unsettling because I personally understand the social, economic, and emotional impact of having a diagnosis of a chronic disease like MS. To know the problem of misdiagnosis is not just isolated incidences and there are more than just an occasional person out there thinking they have MS when they really don’t, is troubling and I hope there will be further study of this problem.
 The rush to diagnosis by the doctor or the push from the patient to have their illness named must be slowed until all of the pieces fit according to the Macdonald Criteria.
 To do otherwise can do greater harm than good.
-For anyone reading this who is not yet diagnosed but believes they have MS – I hope your medical team will be thorough before giving any diagnosis and I hope you will learn more about the diagnosis process.
+For anyone reading this who is not yet diagnosed but believes they have MS - I hope your medical team will be thorough before giving any diagnosis and I hope you will learn more about the diagnosis process.

 This study also reinforces the often heard advice we should feel confident in - if we are diagnosed with MS but it doesn’t feel quite right, it might serve us well to get that second opinion.